 RACHEL LEHMANN-HAUPT is an author, editor and content strategist.
 She is the Creative Director of StoryMade, a boutique storytelling studio that she founded.
 She works on nonfiction manuscripts, book proposals, multimedia web content, and e-book development.
 Past projects have included the launch of TED Books and editing the best-selling The Female Brain by Louann Brizendine.
 Her writing on gender politics and the influence of science and technology has appeared in The New York Times, Newsweek, New York, Vogue, Slate, Self, Outside, and Wired.
 She is the author of In Her Own Sweet Time: Unexpected Adventures in Finding Love, Commitment, and Motherhood (Basic Books, 2009) and DIY Mom: A Solo Parenting Adventure (Shebooks, 2014) www.lehmannhaupt.com

-RACHEL LEVIN is a freelance writer and editor who covers travel, food, and the occasional rock star, rabbi, ex-con ultra- marathoner.
-She writes for the New Yorker, New York Times, Outside, Food & Wine, Modern Farmer, Pacific Standard, Slate, the Bold Italic, the Rumpus, San Francisco magazine, where she has been a staffer and restaurant critic, and Sunset, where she was a senior travel editor.
-Her essays have been anthologized in Best Food Writing and Best Women’s Travel Writing and she is a contributing editor at OZY. byrachellevin.com.
+RACHEL LEVIN is a freelance journalist who has written about pastrami and Point Reyes, upscale pot suppers and high-tech tipping, speed-dating moms and ex-con ultra-marathoners, and more — for the New Yorker, the New York Times, Outside, Afar, Modern Farmer, Pacific Standard, Food & Wine, Slate, Lucky Peach, San Francisco magazine (where she is a contributing writer), and Sunset, where she was a senior travel editor.
+Her essays have been anthologized in Best Food Writing and Best Women’s Travel Writing, and she is a contributing editor at OZY. byrachellevin.com.

 CONSTANCE (Connie) LOIZOS is a magazine writer who has written for a more than a dozen outlets, including Barron’s, Business 2.0, Yoga Journal, National Geographic, BusinessWeek, Fast Company, I.D., Inc., 7×7, San Francisco Magazine, MBA Jungle, Corporate Board Member, and Technology Review.
 An editor at Red Herring magazine in the mid- to late-’90s, Connie also remains a fixture on Silicon Valley’s venture capital scene, writing about everything from entrepreneurs and illicit love affairs to the occasional kidnapping for several publications, including the national magazine Venture Capital Journal.
 She is currently working on her first novel, Funeral Parlors, a romantic comedy.